-Can I stay on Medicaid if SSA has denied my disability application?
+3. Can I stay on Medicaid if SSA has denied my disability application?

 You can stay on Medicaid in certain circumstances described above if you appeal before the end of your Medicaid.
 DCF uses the same criteria as SSA to determine disability for Medicaid eligibility.
 Thus, if you have already applied for disability benefits with SSA and have been denied, DCF's general position is that it does not need to do an independent disability determination and your Medicaid will be terminated.
 However, there are exceptions.

-- (i) You have a disabling condition different from or in addition to what was considered by SSA, - (ii) You received an SSA determination more than 12 months ago, but your disabling condition has changed or deteriorated and you have not reapplied to SSA for a redetermination, or

-(iii) You received an SSA determination less than 12 months ago, but your disabling condition has changed or deteriorated and
+- 4. What are the exceptions requiring DCF to make an independent disability determination? - (i) You have a disabling condition different from or in addition to what was considered by SSA, - (ii) You received an SSA determination more than 12 months ago, but your disabling condition has changed or deteriorated and you have not reapplied to SSA for a redetermination, or - (iii) You received an SSA determination less than 12 months ago, but your disabling condition has changed or deteriorated and - 1.
+You applied to SSA for reconsideration or reopening of its denial, and SSA refused to consider the new allegations, or - 2.
+You no longer meet other SSI criteria, such as income or assets.